dallagi/hide-imports-mode/README.md

 ## Features

-- Hides import statements in supported major modes:
+- Hides import statements in supported major modes: Elixir, JavaScript, Python, Rust, TypeScript
-    - Elixir
-    - JavaScript
-    - Python
-    - Rust
-    - TypeScript
 - Automatically shows imports when your cursor is within the import region.
 - Configurable auto-hide timer that hides imports after a delay when cursor exits the region.

 ## Requirements